DevCTx/Model_View_Architectures/README.md

 They nonetheless have their own characteristics and often result from a certain logical progression when we take a closer look.

-The objective of this repository is thus to provide some examples to facilitate this understanding and highlight the distinctions between the 3 major Model-View architectures :
+The objective of this repository is to provide some examples to facilitate this understanding and highlight the distinctions between the 3 major Model-View architectures :
 * **Model-View-Controller (MVC)**
 * **Model-View-Presenter (MVP)**